josecarneiro/ironhack-technical-interview/README.md

 #### Q: Distinguish between unit testing, integration testing and end-to-end testing.

-In unit testing,  we test each piece of functionality at the smallest practical level and ensure it is working as desired, avoiding relying on external state, services, and not mutating external state or invoking external services.
+In *unit testing*,  we test each piece of functionality at the smallest practical level and ensure it is working as desired, not relying on external state, services, and not mutating external state or invoking external services.

-In integration, we test how two or more separate pieces of functionality work together.
+In *integration testing*, we test how two or more separate pieces of functionality work together.

-In end-to-end (or e2e) we test an application in its entirety, including the integration with external services.
+In *end-to-end* (or e2e) we test an application in its entirety, including the integration with external services.

-Google’s engineering guidelines suggests a 70/20/10 split: 70% unit tests, 20% integration tests, and 10% end-to-end tests.
+Google’s engineering guidelines suggests a *70/20/10 split*: 70% unit tests, 20% integration tests, and 10% end-to-end tests.

 #### Q: What is test-driven development (TDD)?
 How does it differ from behaviour-driven development (BDD)?

-**Test-driven development** (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.
+**Test-driven development (TDD)** is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.

-**Behaviour-driven development** aims to address the shortcomings of TDD, by trying to abstract away implementation details and instead focusing in the behaviour of the functionality.
+**Behaviour-driven development (BDD)** aims to address the shortcomings of *TDD*, by trying to abstract away implementation details and instead focusing in the behaviour of the functionality.

 In both **TDD** and **BDD** approaches, tests are written upfront before the actual code is written.
 Writing tests first helps predict the course of the development, which will ultimately prevent any cases being missed from the code or functionality.